panevalina/multi-ai-agent/README.md

 # Multi AI Agent

 A full-stack AI agent application that allows users to interact with multiple LLM models via a Streamlit frontend and a FastAPI backend.
-Supports optional web search via Tavily and is containerized with Docker, analyzed with SonarQube, and built/deployed via a Jenkins CI/CD pipeline.
+Supports optional web search via Tavily, agent run observability via LangSmith and is containerized with Docker, analyzed with SonarQube, and built via a Jenkins CI/CD pipeline.

 ---